shivanshdave/2020-432/classes/class07/README.md

     - [RStudio, Inc. is now RStudio, PBC](https://blog.rstudio.com/2020/01/29/rstudio-pbc/).
 PBC stands for Public Benefit Corporation.
 The first of their Public Benefit Reports is [now available](https://rstudio.com/about/pbc-report/).
     - Check out [Emily's ggplot2 nails](https://twitter.com/AmeliaMN/status/1223033747030757376?s=20).
 4. The [Stats and Stories podcast](https://statsandstories.net/health1/the-philosophy-of-biostatistics) episode for last Thursday was Frank Harrell, on his recent efforts to write down a Philosophy of Biostatistics.
 It's brief, and [there's a transcript](https://statsandstories.net/health1/the-philosophy-of-biostatistics).
 A lot of Frank's work is now at [DataMethods](https://discourse.datamethods.org/).
+5. A key link for the discussion of [cross-validation is here](http://www.sthda.com/english/articles/38-regression-model-validation/157-cross-validation-essentials-in-r/).

 ## On Your Project, Sample Size and Logistic Regression Models